TheApeMachine/youi/README.md

 A simple way to build complexity.

-## Concepts
+## Core Concepts

 ### Dynamic Islands

 A Dynamic Island is a self-contained, independently rendered component that can be used to build data-driven UI components.
+The system is built on three core pillars:

+-   worker-based routing, state, and event management,
+-   event-driven updates,
+-   slide-based page routing, combined with individual dynamic island routing.

+In rough terms:

+Given a route like `/home/profile`, we could say that there must be a slide for `/home`, and within that slide there must be a dynamic island for `/profile`.

 #### Core Structure